Stopping Fraud Before It Starts

 Developing a National Strategy to Safeguard Against Fraud and Scams

-Every year, criminals defraud and scam American households out of more than $130 billion.
-This is a crisis of national security, financial well-being, and institutional trust.
-And unfortunately, the fraud problem is only getting worse.
+Every year, criminals defraud and scam American households out of more than $158 billion.
+This is a national security crisis, and the problem is only getting worse.

-Tackling this issue requires a coordinated national response.
-The National Task Force on Fraud and Scam Prevention, launched by the Aspen Financial Security Program (Aspen FSP), leads this cross-sector effort to seek a more secure future.
+We need a coordinated national strategy that enables the government and private sector to work together to stop fraud, cut off criminal funding, and protect America.
+The National Task Force on Fraud and Scam Prevention, launched by the Aspen Institute Financial Security Program (Aspen FSP), leads this cross-sector effort to seek a more secure future.

 Our Purpose